pyeventsourcing/eventsourcing/docs/topics/application.rst

 The :class:`~eventsourcing.application.Application` class defines an object method :func:`~eventsourcing.application.Application.take_snapshot` which can be used to `take snapshots <#snapshotting>`_ of existing aggregates.
-Snapshotting can help to reduce access time of aggregates with lots of domain events.
+Snapshotting isn't necessary, but can help to reduce the time it takes to access aggregates with lots of domain events.

 Basic example